oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

 ## UI Changes

 ### Volumes Tab
-New icon with warning symbol will be shown on the status column for the volumes with unsynced entries.
+New icon with warning symbol will be shown on the status column for the volumes with unsynced entries and tool tip will show the text 'UP/Some Bricks DOwn, Unsynced entries present - Needs healing'

 ### Bricks Sub Tab
+New icon with warning symbol will be shown on the status column for the bricks with unsynced entries and tool tip will show the text 'UP,  X unsynced entries present'

-‘Unsynced Entries’ column will be added to bricks sub tab under Volumes and Hosts tab.
-This will show the number of unsynced entries present in the brick with a trending.
-Trending helps to understand whether the unsynced entires are getting reduced are keep increasing.
+‘Self-Heal Info’ column will be added to bricks sub tab under Volumes and Hosts tab.
+This will show one of the following details based the available information.

+- 'N/A' when there self-heal info is not availabe
+- 'OK' when there is no unsynced entry present in the volume
+- 'X unsynced entries present' when unsynced entries present and its not getting reduced (healed)
+- Expected time to heal all the unsynced entries will be shown if more then two values found in 'unsynced_entires_history' for the brick and it shows.

+#####Note:
+Expected time to heal is computed as follows:

+1. Calculate the avarage heal rate using 'unsynced_entires_history'.
+For example, if we have values '1000, 800, 600' in 'unsynced_entires_history' and self-heal info sync frequnecy is 10 minutes then average heal rate will be 20 minutes.
+2. Expected time to heal is calculated using unSyncedEntries/avarage heal rate.